vnen/godot-tiled-importer/README.md

 * Orthogonal and isometric maps.
 * Import visibility and opacity from layers.
 * Import collision/occluder/navigation shapes (based on Tiled object type).
-* Custom import options, such as whether to embed the resources into the scene.
+* Custom import options, such as whether to embed the TileSet resource into the scene.
-* Support for image layers
+* Support for image layers.
 * Support for object layers, which are imported as StaticBody2D or LightOccluder2D for shapes (depending on the `type` property) and as Sprite for tiles.
 * Custom properties for maps, layers, tilesets, and objects are imported as metadata.
+* Custom properties for tiles are imported as a dictionary into the tileset's `tile_meta` metadata.
-* Support for post-import script.
+* Support for post-import scripts.

 ## Usage

-1. In Godot, click on menu Import -> TileMap from Tiled Editor.
-2. Set the source Tiled file (either a `.json` or a `.tmx`).
-3. Set the target destination scene.
-4. Ajusted the desired options.
-5. Press ok.

-If no error occurs, the generated scene will be stored where you set it.
-The TileSets will be on a relative folder or embedded, depending on the options.
+While the plugin is active, all .tmx files in the project directory will be automatically converted.
+To change a TileMap's import settings, select it in the FileSystem dock and check out the Import dock.

+The TileSets will either be embedded into the resulting Scene or saved inside the specified directory.
+Source images are not moved, references are kept where they were.

 ## Caveats on Tiled maps

-* Godot TileSets only have on collision shape, so the last found will overwrite the others.
+* Godot TileSet tiles only have one collision shape, so the last collision object found will overwrite the others.

 * The same goes for navigation/occluder polygons.